What is degenerative myelopathy?

 The exact cause of DM is unknown.
 In its early stages, the symptoms of DM resemble those of osteoarthritis (arthritis), which often occurs secondary to hip dysplasia in many large breed dogs, making diagnosis challenging.

-In later stages of the disease, the progressive weakness and ataxia (wobbling, stumbling) distinguish it from osteoarthritis of the hip joints.
-Other considerations for this condition include spinal injuries, spinal tumors, lumbosacral stenosis, fibrocartilaginous embolism, myasthenia gravis, and discospondylitis.
+In later stages of the disease, progressive weakness and ataxia (wobbling, stumbling) distinguish it from osteoarthritis of the hip joints.
+Other possible reasons a dog might have these symptoms include spinal injuries, spinal tumors, lumbosacral stenosis, fibrocartilaginous embolism, myasthenia gravis, and discospondylitis.

 What are the clinical signs?